dgerabagi/aiascent-dev/src/Artifacts/A42 - V2V Academy - Master Artifact List.md

 # Artifact A42: V2V Academy - Master Artifact List
 # Date Created: C55
 # Author: AI Model & Curator
-# Updated on: C59 (Add new glossary and planning artifacts)
+# Updated on: C60 (Add new planning and synthesis artifacts)

 - **Key/Value for A0:**
 - **Description:** The definitive list of all documentation artifacts for the "Vibecoding to Virtuosity" (V2V) online training academy sub-project.